Rajput Regiment: 1965 Indo-Pakistani War

-In August, 4 Rajput were moved to the Hajipir area and Bisali feature was captured by them on the night of 4/5 September.
+In August, 4th Battalion Rajput were moved to the Hajipir area and Bisali feature was captured by them on the night of 4/5 September.
 This assault was carried out in face of heavy MMG, mortar and artillery fire.
-The Pakistanis launched five counterattacks and all these were beaten back.
+Pakistani forces launched five counterattacks and all these were beaten back.
 By this time the Rajputs had nearly exhausted all of their ammunition and with no hope of reinforcements, they had to withdraw to other defensive positions.

-6 Rajput were in and around Srinagar dealing with the Pakistani infiltrators.
+6th Battalion Rajput were in and around Srinagar dealing with Pakistani infiltrators.
 A number of raids and ambushes were systematically carried out by them.
-After the infiltrator menace had died down, 6 Rajput moved to the Akhnoor area and came under 191 Infantry Brigade, which in turn was directly under HQ 15 corps.
+After the number of infiltrator incidents had fallen, 6th Battalion Rajput moved to the Akhnoor area and came under 191 Infantry Brigade, which in turn was directly under HQ 15 corps.
 The battalion was supplied with RCL guns but without sights.
 When asking for the sights they were told to "see through the barrels and engage the Pakistani armour".
 The battalion held on to a number of forward posts in the area in the face of repeated counterattacks and heavy shelling.
-Some time after the cease fire a Brigadier came around to see the 6 Rajput defences.
-He asked Nk.
-Nanak Singh, who was in charge of an LMG position as to where his range card was, and how could he fire properly without knowing his primary and secondary arcs.
-Nanak Singh replied that he would fire at wherever the enemy came from.
-This annoyed the Brigadier and he said that Nanak Singh was not a good NCO.
-Nanak Singh faced the Brigadier and said, "Sahib, jab golian chal rahi theen to dikhai nahin diye.
-Ab range card poochh rahe ho."
-(Sir, when the bullets were flying you were nowhere to be seen and now you are asking for the range card!).
-That ended the matter.

 14 and 20 Rajput were at the Phillora-Chawinda front and after the capture of Charwa on the border, 20 Rajput led the advance for the next 10 days.
 17 Rajput were in the southern Lahore sector in the Bedian area.